signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 # Security Considerations

 General security considerations for time protocols are discussed in RFC 7384 [RFC7384], and security considerations specific to NTPv5 [I-D.draft-ietf-ntp-ntpv5] should also be noted.
-Not all threats can be sufficiently mitigated through the use of algorithms, namely packet manipulation, spoofing, and cryptographic performance attacks which may be better mitigated through the use of authenticated encryption via NTS [RFC8915].
+Not all threats can be sufficiently mitigated through the use of algorithms, for example packet manipulation, spoofing, and cryptographic performance attacks may be better mitigated through the use of authenticated encryption via NTS [RFC8915].

 New algorithm designers should take into consideration the expected threat model of deployments and describe which threats could potentially be mitigated from those which are not in scope for the use case.

 **TODO**: Discuss general attacks on time via algorithms, e.g. time-shifting

-**TODO**: Can Khronos be used with NTPv5, or would there be considerable adaption, non-UTC timescale and timestamp representation aside?

 # IANA Considerations

 This document has no IANA actions.

 --- back